A while back, I bought the wrong shampoo for my keratin treated hair.

 The powerful purifying formula is enough to clean your hair strands and remove keratin safely.

-I suggest you do a strand testing beforehand to see how it works for you.
+I suggest you do a strand test beforehand to see how it works for you.

 Clarifying Shampoo For Keratin Treated Hair (With Salt)